Walking guides - see all our background pages

 Stage Ten

 The next two stages make the link to Les Houches and will see you walking high above the Chamonix valley.
 Climb from Tre-le-Champ into the Aiguilles Rouges nature reserve, giving one of your best chances to spot ibex (bouquetin) and chamoix.
 Pass the rock needle of Aiguillette d'Argentiere before climbing up the rocky hillside on ladders.
 Lac Blanc is a very worthwhile diversion.
 The climb to this famously scenic lake at 2,532m (7,717ft) can be incorporated into the stage or treated as an out-and-back.
-Either way, traverse further along the hillside to reach the cable car station at La Flegere.
+Either way, traverse further along the hillside to reach the hut and cable car station at La Flegere.
 This connects with Les Praz, between Chamonix and Argentiere in the valley below.

 Stage Eleven